 “ In addition, in case of vehicles of category O3 and O4, the trailer may provide to the towing vehicle a signal to address an optical warning according to this paragraph and/or an audible warning (e.g. transmission via CAN-Bus according to ISO 11992-2) in the event specified in paragraphs 6.13. to 6.15.

-The requirements of this paragraph related to paragraph 6.15 do not apply to REESS that are solely installed on vehicles of category O [that are not designed to carry occupants at any time] nor to batteries on vehicles of category O [that are not designed to carry occupants at any time,] used for recuperation only.”
+The requirements of this paragraph related to paragraph 6.15 do not apply to REESS that are solely installed on vehicles of category O nor to batteries on vehicles of category O used for recuperation.”

 Paragraph 5.3.3., amend the third paragraph to read:

-“ In case of vehicles of category O a trailer parking brake or a service brake shall be automatically activated as long as the trailer connector is physically connected to the trailer inlet.”
+“

 Paragraph 6.4.1.3., amend the fourth paragraph of (c2) to read :